1. CREDIT CARD DEBT

 A debt collection firm is a company that is hired by a creditor to collect money on their behalf.
 So, if you owe a credit card company money, they may hire a debt collection firm to go after that money for them.

 It’s important to know whether the company trying to collect a debt from you is the original creditor or another firm.
-If it’s someone other than the original creditor, then their debt collection activities are covered by a law called the Fair Debt Collection Practices Act (FDCPA).
+If it’s someone other than the original creditor, their debt collection activities are covered by a law called the Fair Debt Collection Practices Act (FDCPA).
 This includes debt collection firms and law firms hired to collect debts.

 Debt buyers